ptarmiganlabs/qs-jwt/README.md

 A cross platform, command line tool for creating JWTs (=JSON Web Tokens) that can be used to authenticate with Qlik Sense.
 qs-jwt is available on Windows, Linux and macOS.

-Currently JWTs for Qlik Sense Enterprise on Windows (QSEoW) can be created.
+JWTs for both client-managed Qlik Sense Enterprise on Windows (QSEoW) and Qlik Sense Cloud can be created.
-Support for Qlik Sense Cloud JWTs coming soon.

 qs-jwt nicely complements the more operationally focused open source tools in the [Butler family](https://github.com/ptarmiganlabs).
 Those tools focus on things such as real-time monitoring of client-managed Qlik Sense environments, flexible and powerful alerts/notifications when reloads fail, automatically creating sheet thumbnails and much more.
 More info at [https://github.com/ptarmiganlabs](https://github.com/ptarmiganlabs).